SweepCasinos > Vegas Gems

 ✅ Best for

-• Players who need early KYC (unlocks for bonuses are KYC based)
+• Players who need early KYC (bonus unlocks are KYC-based)

-• Crypto players (can clearly see 12 min ETH pay out)
+• Crypto players (can clearly see a 12-minute ETH payout)

-• Players that enjoy rewards (Bejewel a Chest after 20K Shards)
+• Players who love a good reward (Bejewel a Chest after 20K Shards)

-• Players that play on multiple devices (any data is saved, usually on refresh)
+• Players who play on multiple devices (data is saved automatically, usually upon refresh)

-• Players that have budget caps (no limits on LC/PE or time)
+• Players with budget caps (no limits on LC/PE or playtime)

-• Players that want timely promotions (no alerts or timers to when the bonuses activate)
+• Players who want timely promotions (no alerts or timers for bonus activation)

-• Under-age mobile device users (device blockers = levels by only device)
+• Underage mobile device users (device blockers restrict access by device)

 Vegas Gems Social Casino: Bonuses and Promotions